 Our water system serves 150 through 44 service connections.
 Our water source is groundwater from the Fishkill/Sprout Creek drainage basin drawn from two drilled wells located at the end of Brusk Drive.
 The water is disinfected with sodium hypochlorite prior to the storage tank.
 Water from the storage tank is pumped to the distribution system and to a hydro-pneumatic tank.
 Backup power is provided with an emergency generator.
-Last year we pumped 2,921,900 gallons per day with an average of 8,005 gallons per day.
+Last year we pumped a total of 2,174,000 gallons, with an average of 5,956 gallons per day.

 The New York State Department of Health completed a source water assessment of the water supply in 2003.
 While the water delivered to the homes is of good quality, the source water assessment has rated our water source as having a potential susceptibility to microbial and nitrate contamination.
 These ratings are due primarily to the reported proximity of the wells to permitted discharge facilities (facilities that discharge wastewater into the environment and are regulated by the state and/or federal government) and the residential land use and related activities in the assessment area.
-The full results of this report are available from the Town of East Fishkill or the Dutchess County Department of Behavioral and Community Health.
-For questions regarding this report, please contact Dutchess County Department of Behavioral and Community Health at (845) 486-3404.
+The full results of this report are available from the Town of East Fishkill or the Dutchess County Department of Health.
+For questions regarding this report, please contact Dutchess County Department of Health at (845) 486-3404.